nvurgaft/Angular-Motto/README.md

 ### Information on structure

-The 'scripts' folder follows the structure given in the guide for a smaller sized project.
+The `scripts` folder follows the structure given in the guide for a smaller sized project.
 If you are looking for a large application structure you will most likely use a much more modular approach.
-I have included an example of what this may look like under 'large_app_structure' - it is just a shell and there is no code in there.
+I have included an example of what this may look like under `large_app_structure` - it is just a shell and there is no code in there.

 This is still very much a work in progess so I am opening it up to anyone who wants to make changes and it can hopefully grow over time.